TrueSparrowSystems/slackmin/README.md

 **2. whiteListedChannels**

-`whiteListedChannels` is an array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.
+`whiteListedChannels` is array of channel ids which allows whitelisted users to execute slack commands in the whitelisted channel.

 <br>

 **3. slackDomain**

 `slackDomain` is your slack app's workspace domain.
 It could be a team workspace or individual workspace.

 <br>